moodle/devdocs/docs/apis/plugintypes/filter/index.md

 ## Test a filter

-To enable a filter go to the [filters administration screen](./index.md) and set the filter active to "On".
+To enable a filter, go to the [filters administration screen](./index.md) and set the filter active to "On".

 Filters are applied to all text that is printed with the output functions `format_text()` and `format_string()`.
 To see a filter in action, add some content to a label resource.
 When you look at that course in the course listing, you should see that your filter has transformed the text accordingly.